-White House set to nominate next FAA administrator: Army vet and former city transit exec Phil Washington
+White House set to nominate next FAA administrator, former city transit exec Phil Washington

 The FAA historically is the world’s leading aviation safety regulator.

-It is responsible for the U.S. air traffic control and navigation systems for both civil and military aircraft.
+It is responsible for the U.S. air traffic control and navigation systems for civil and military aircraft.

 And it oversees the certification of all new commercial airplanes as safe to fly passengers, ranging from Boeing airliners to corporate business jets and small private planes.